 - The medication must be the proper medication for that patient – not one that looks or sounds like the right prescription.

 - The medication must be given in the proper dosage, or it can be ineffective (with too little) or harmful (with too much).

 - The medication should be a drug that will not cause an allergic reaction in the patient.

 - The patient and their family should be fully warned of the potential side effects of the medication.

 What Damages Can I Claim In A Medication Error Lawsuit?

-The physical injuries that a medication error can cause are extensive, but they typically fall into a few common categories.
-The plaintiff in a medication error lawsuit can ask to be compensated for:
+The physical injuries that a medication error can cause are extensive, but typically fall into a few common categories.
+The plaintiff in a medication error lawsuit can ask for:

 - Medical expenses and future treatment needs due to the error

 - Physical disability, disfigurement or scarring